-2052 CDN believes that every country needs to benefit from the just transition, and 3053 that human rights and economic prosperity cannot be reserved just for the 3054 worlds' richest or relatively rich regions.
-Unfortunately, trade agreements 3055 imposed by Western countries and companies based or operating in Europe too 3056 often hinder the enacting of social and environmental policies in the countries 3057 of global south.
-We need to change global economy regulations, so they promote 3058 peace, prosperity, and sustainability.
+consider that every country needs to benefit from the just transition, and that human rights and economic prosperity cannot be reserved just for the worlds' richest or relatively rich regions.
+Unfortunately, trade agreements imposed by Western countries and companies based or operating in Europe too often hinder the enacting of social and environmental policies in the countries of global south.
+We need to change global economy regulations, so they promote peace, prosperity, and sustainability.

-3059 At the same time, we believe that good governance, democratic norms and 3060 institutions are vital elements of global justice.
-Thus, promoting of the human 3061 rights, peace and democracy should be is the necessary part of the Global Green 3062 Deal.
+3062 At the same time, we believe that good governance, democratic norms and 3063 institutions are vital elements of global justice.
+Thus, promoting of the human 3064 rights, peace and democracy should be is the necessary part of the Global Green 3065 Deal.